Questions of Jesus

 - Do you love me?

-Sobering questions, cutting straight to the marrow of what matters – slicing through our accomplishments, our pride, and our finely honed 21st century sensibilities.
+Sobering questions, cutting straight to the marrow of what matters – slicing through our accomplishments, our pride, and our finely honed twenty-first century sensibilities.
 Questions piercing our souls with the burning coal of Truth – the sweet agony of transforming our souls question by question, but never through coercion.
 The questions of Jesus were always with a wide-open and wildly generous invitation to become a little bit more like Him.

 JESUS WAS A MASTER TEACHER